Suspicious death investigation in Scranton

-SCRANTON, Pa. — Police say they were called to a home along North Sumner Avenue 7 p.m. for what they are calling a suspicious death investigation.
+SCRANTON, Pa. — Police say they were called to a home along North Sumner Avenue 7 p.m. on Monday for what they are calling a suspicious death investigation.

-Police say one person is dead but they would not say who or what led up to this.
+Police say one person is dead but they would not say who they or how they died.

 Neighbors say the people who lived at the home were relatively new to the area.